saulpierotti/markdown_notebook/AG.md

 * Runs of homozigosity (ROH) refer to stretches of chromosome which are completely homozygus
 	* This could mean that the 2 stretches are identical by descent (!)
 	* The ROH % is equivalent to the coefficient of inbreeding

+# Plink
+* A pedigree is a standardised representation of individuals in a population and relationships among them
+	* It can be represented in plane text or in binary form
+* Plink is an important tool for working with reference genomes
+	* It can work with text files (`--file` parameter, without extension for homonimous .ped and .map files)
+	* It can work with binaries (`--bfile` option)
+* PED and MAP file work in pairs: I typically have my_file.ped and my_file.map with the same root name and referring to the same data
+* The PED (pedigree) file is a text file with a row for each individual
+	* It stores the pedigree of the population
+	* This format is standard and it is used by different tools
+	* It is Tab-separated and there are fields for the father, mother, sex, family, phenotype, SNPs
+	* Missing data are usually reported with 0
+* The MAP (map on the genome) file is a text file that has a line for each SNP
+	* It reports chromosome number, SNP ID, position, distance from other SNPs
+	* It is produced processing the raw output of a genotyping platform
+* A polymorphism is such if it has a frequency higher than 1%
+* Before doing data analysis, check your data (!)
+	* I want to exclude faulty individuals and faulty loci
+	* Plink can filter out data at a given threshold
+	* I want to exclude low-frequency alleles: my focus is the population, not the individual
+	* I can exclude SNPs that violate the HW equilibrium
+	* I can exclude mendelian errors: genotypes that are impossible given the parents
+* Basic usage
+	* `--freq` gives the frequency of a SNP
+	* If I don't trust the data provider about the sexes, I can check for absolute homozigosity at X loci: in this case I have a male
+	* I can want to filter out duplicates due to sampling errors
+	* If I am working with non-human or I have partially assembled scaffolds, I need to specify `--allow-extra-chromosomes` or the species, if available in plink (es. `--sheep`)
+	* `--out` specifies the root filename of the output
+	* `--noweb` is usually required otherwise it checks forever for updates